The Importance of Risk-Management for Startups

 The question that arises is, where are all these startups going wrong, and what needs changing?
 The answer to this question might not be straightforward, but there are many simple things that can be done.

-Secondly, how fund are managed is probably even more important than the amount raised.
+Secondly, how to fund is managed is probably even more important than the amount raised.
 Most token sales are raised in cryptocurrencies such as Ethereum, Neo and Tron, and therefore have huge exposure risks.
 If a startup is raising funds to develop a product or service, it might take up to a few years, and could mean that a stable revenue stream could be years away.
 This makes fund management even more crucial, as most firms end up without funding before the product is actually ready.
 With coins prices being so volatile, it’s essential that companies have strategies in place to mitigate this risk, such as selling a portion of the raised funds if prices drop below a certain level.

 Additionally, although ICOs have fewer legal and compliance restrictions, it doesn’t justify not providing clear updates and roadmaps to their ‘investors’.
 In the crypto-ecosystem, we have seen many projects with interesting Whitepapers and proposals, that after raising funds, have shown little to no communication (from the team), showing a lack of professionality.
 Regardless of having legal obligations towards your investors or not, it’s still imperative to inform the community with news and development updates about the product or service being developed.